mricon/b4/docs/maintainer/pr.rst

 archival public-inbox so they can be analyzed by archivists at a later date if necessary.

-``-l, --retrieve-links``
-  Will attempt to retrieve URLs specified in Link: trailers, in case they are discussion threads.
-If successful, they will be compressed and attached to the cover letter as .mbx.gz files.

 ``-f MAILFROM, --from-addr MAILFROM``
   **(DEPRECATED)** When exploding pull requests, use this email address in the From header, instead of reusing the same From as in the pull